henhouseai/henhouse/README.md

 cd foxhouse

 # 3. Install system users and infrastructure (requires 4 passwords)
+# CRITICAL: You MUST be inside the project directory when running install
+# CRITICAL: You MUST be logged in as the user who owns the project directory
+# CRITICAL: You MUST have passwordless SSH keys set up BEFORE install
+#   (The install command scans ~/.ssh/ from the project owner's account)
 # Use -hen flag to customize command name (e.g., "fox" instead of "hen")
 sudo python hen.py install -hen fox